 The levi wand we know today stems from Flow Toys, who tweaked the idea of the Dancing Cane to create the Flow Wand.
 Levi wands can be used with a short string or with a long string for a wider range of moves.

-Learning curve: the levi wand is relatively easy to learn the basics of, although some of the more complicated moves will require patience and persistence.
+The levi wand is pretty easy to grasp the basics of, although once you start progressing into some of the more complicated moves, you'll require patience and persistence.

 Shop levi wands: here